Mills University Studies High School: Awards and recognition

-In 2003 it was ranked as the 20th "best" high school in the nation, according to the value of the ratio that exists between number of graduating seniors compared with the number of AP Exams administered to those seniors.
-The Mills program emphasizes involvement in the Advanced Placement Program which allows students to earn college credit through integration in the high school curriculum.

-From 2003–07, Mills University Studies was named to be among the top 100 best high schools in the nation according to the Newsweek magazine's Top 1300 US Schools.
+From 2017-2020, Mills University Studies was named to be among the top 100 best high schools in the nation according to the Newsweek magazine's Top 1300 US Schools.
 In the 2011 and 2012 Washington Post's The High School Challenge Index, Mills was ranked 303 and 424, respectively, compared to more than 1900 schools for this ranking system.

 Athletics

 The Mills High School mascot and athletic emblem is the Comet with green, gold and black serving as its school colors.

 For 2016-18, the Mills Comets competed in the 5A Classification within the 5A Central conference as sanctioned by the Arkansas Activities Association.
 The Comets participate in football, soccer (boys/girls), volleyball, golf (boys), basketball (boys/girls), baseball, softball, competitive cheer, dance, and track and field (boys/girls).
 The 5A Central conference includes John L. McClellan, Pulaski Academy, Beebe, J.A.
 Fair High School, Little Rock Christian Academy, Little Rock Parkview, and Sylvan Hills.

 From 2008–12, the Mills Comets competed in the Class 5A-Southeast conference with Sylvan Hills Bears, West Helena Central, Watson Chapel, Monticello Billies, Crossett Eagles, White Hall Bulldogs, and North Pulaski Falcons.
-From 2012-14, Mills competed in the 5A Central conference with Sylvan Hills, West Helena Central, North Pulaski, John L. McClellan, Little Rock Christian, Pulaski Academy, and Pulaski Academy.
+From 2012-14, Mills competed in the 5A Central conference with Sylvan Hills, West Helena Central, North Pulaski, John L. McClellan, Little Rock Christian, Pulaski Academy, and Jacksonville.

-The Mills Comets have won three state baseball championships (1975, 1990, 1999), four state boys basketball titles (2004, 2017, 2020, 2021), a state weightlifting title (1996), four bowling state titles, and two tennis state titles.
+The Mills Comets have won three state baseball championships (1975, 1990, 1999), five state boys basketball titles (2004, 2017, 2020, 2021, 2025), a state weightlifting title (1996), four bowling state titles, and two tennis state titles.
 The Comets have won multiple conference championships across all sports, most notably boys basketball.
 During the 2000s, the Comets won seven conference championships in basketball, and appeared in the state championship twice under the direction of Coach Tracy Allen.
 The first basketball state championship was won on March 12, 2004, as Allen's Comets beat the Sylvan Hills Bears 58-53 at Alltel Arena in North Little Rock.